Saalim-Baba/Saalim-Baba/README.md

 ## What I'm Up To
 🚀 My latest project is The Swiss Bank Secrecy, a website dedicated to providing information on the history of Swiss banking privacy.

-📘 I'm currently studying C++ AND Ruby to deepen my understanding of programming and improve my technical abilities.
+📘 I'm currently studying C++ to deepen my understanding of programming and improve my technical abilities.

 I'm also on codewars if you want to check it out: https://www.codewars.com/users/milaasHD